agadient/CTF/tokyo/README.md

 As you can see, we leaked some information from the stack.
 We are limited to 0x100 input bytes for the first format string, so by putting in a bunch of ```%lx``` tokens, we can leak the base address of the stack, libc, binary, and canary quite easily.

-Okay, with this data leaked we now need to figure out how to write.
+Okay, with the data leaked we now need to figure out how to write.
 I spent a long time reversing the printf function and found two interesting things.
 First, the printf implementation will build the string that it eventually calls ```puts``` on in a different location than your originally provided string.
-Second, by using the a number after the percent format specifier (```%1000lx``` for example) we are able to adjust the stack pointer by about 1000 bytes.
+Second, by placing a number after the percent format specifier (```%1000lx``` for example) we are able to adjust the stack pointer by about 1000 bytes.
 There is a check in the program to ensure the number we provide after the ```%``` is not negative.
 Thus, we cannot write up the stack and target a return pointer.

 I spent a lot of time experimenting with this by trying to use multiple ```%x``` specifiers to see if I could cause a negative number to be added to the stack pointer.
 Unfortunatley, this didn't work.
 However, I realized I was missing something.
 What is located past the end of the stack in the memory layout?
 Libc of course!
 So, by adjusting the number we put after the ```%``` specifier, we can obtain arbitrary write in libc.

 When ```libc_start_main``` returns, it will call the ```exit()``` function.
 This is important, because a bunch of function pointers are called before the process actually exits.
 You can check out where this is done in the source code here: [https://code.woboq.org/userspace/glibc/stdlib/exit.c.html](https://code.woboq.org/userspace/glibc/stdlib/exit.c.html).
-So, all we need to do is overwrite one of these function pointers and we will have control of ```rip```!
+All we need to do now is overwrite one of these function pointers and we will have control of ```rip```!

 Before I did this, I checked to see if there were any useful one\_gadgets in the libc we were given.
-Using the awesome tool one\_gadget, was able to easily find 4!
+Using the awesome tool [one\_gadget](https://github.com/david942j/one_gadget), was able to easily find 4!

 ```
 one_gadget libc.so.6